Kenya - Country Commercial Guide

 Opportunities

-The GOK is focused on developing the geothermal power potential in Kenya with a 10-year $2.6 billion geothermal exploration plan that will involve sinking 566 wells in the Rift Valley.
-KenGen plans to add 560MW of geothermal power to the grid through joint ventures, in addition to 80MW of wind, and various solar installations at their existing hydro sites.
-GDC plans to develop 2000MW from the Bogoria-Silali geothermal block and has received a $89 million in concessional loans from the German Development Bank for this development, part of which will be applied to drilling of exploration wells.
+The GoK is focused on developing the geothermal power potential in Kenya with a plan for drilling additional wells in the Rift Valley.
+KenGen plans to add 560MW of geothermal power to the grid through joint ventures, in addition to 1000MW of wind, and various solar installations at existing hydro sites.
+GDC plans to develop 2000MW from the Bogoria-Silali geothermal block and received a $89 million in concessional loans from the German Development Bank for this development, part of which will be applied to drilling of exploration wells.
 Numerous other exploration activities are underway in 10 other blocks.

-Both KETRACO and KP are undertaking extension of the transmission and distribution grid network.
+Both KETRACO and KPLC are undertaking extension of the transmission and distribution grid network.
 In addition, the live line maintenance of distribution networks will require live line equipment where American companies have an advantage.
-The same applies to the expansion of the underground cabling system, where U.S. firms can compete to provide the necessary equipment/materials.
+The same applies to the expansion of the underground cabling system, where U.S. firms can compete to provide the necessary knowhow, equipment, and materials.

 KETRACO plans to construct over 10,000 kilometers of high voltage transmission infrastructure including lines, switch gears, and sub-stations over the next four years.
-These will be financed either by the Kenyan government, development partners, IFIs, and through PPPs.
-These projects will also require consultancies and advisory services.
+These will be financed by the GoK, development partners, IFIs, or through PPPs.
+These projects will also require consultancy and advisory services.

-REREC is implementing solar mini-grids in the off-grid areas in Kenya to serve households and provide other socio-economic benefits such as education, health, water, and food preservation.
-In addition, the World Bank funded Kenya Off-Grid Solar Access Project (KOSAP) will electrify 14 low-density, remote and traditionally underserved counties that represent 20% of the population.
-The project, a flagship program of the Ministry of Energy, will implement mini-grids, standalone solar systems, solar water pumps and clean cooking solutions.
-These are being implemented through the private sector.
+REREC is implementing solar mini-grids to serve households and provide other socio-economic benefits such as education, health, water, and food preservation in the off-grid areas of Kenya.
+In addition, the World Bank funded Kenya Off-Grid Solar Access Project (KOSAP) aims, in partnership with the private sector, to electrify 14 low-density, remote, and traditionally underserved counties that represent 20% of the population.
+The project, a flagship program of the Ministry of Energy, plans to implement mini-grids, standalone solar systems, solar water pumps and clean cooking solutions in these areas.

-One key challenge in the sector is the delay by EPRA in approving PPAs and the GOK reluctance to issue letters of support, which are a key component in projects getting to financial close.
-The delays may be because Kenya now has surplus power and may need to stagger new connections to the grid to manage electricity costs.
+One key challenge in the sector is the delay in approving Power Purchase Agreements and the GoK’s reluctance to issue letters of support for project developers, which is a key component in getting projects to financial close.

 • Kenya Ministry of Energy